 - Captures 99% of airborne particles down to 0.007 microns in size, this includes ultrafine particles, virus, bacteria, fungi, and mold.

-- The machine has four multi-stage filters that capture various sizes of particles.
+- This machine has a 6-stage VOC adsorption filter that captures various sizes of particles.
 The filters need to be changed once or twice a year from the company’s website.

 - Noise level – it has a “Sleep” mode option so you can sleep better.

 - Removal of airborne odors and gases

 - This system is currently used in hospitals, medical clean rooms, government buildings, and military applications.

-- And because the parent company has been around for decades in this industry, I trust their commitment to manufacturing safe and effective machine for our health.
+- And because the parent company has been around for decades in this industry, I trust their commitment to manufacturing safe and effective machines for our health.